nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

     * For example, a node downloads a new block from a peer; a node connects to a peer successfully.
 Considering a bad peer may pretend like a good one before launching an attack, we should give the peer a relatively low positive score instead of giving a high score at once to encourage the peer to accumulate his credit by performing good behaviors for a long time.
 2. Incorrect behaviors which may be caused by network exception:
     * For example, a peer disconnect unexpectedly; a node failed to connect to a peer; ping timeout.
 Since we can't tell whether these behaviors are intentional bad behavior or caused by the network,  we should give the peer a little negative score to keep tolerant.
-3. Incorrect behaviors which violent the specification:
+3. Incorrect behaviors which violate the protocol:
     * For example, peer sent an illegal encoded content; peer sent an invalid block; peer sent an invalid transaction.
 We should give peer a vast negative score when we sure peer's behavior is violent the specification, and when peer's score is lower than `BAN_SCORE`, the peer should be banned

 Example: